Nikki Giovanni: Writing

 Giovanni took pride in being a "Black American, a daughter, mother, and a Professor of English."
 Giovanni was also known for her use of African-American Vernacular English.
 She wrote more than two dozen books, including volumes of poetry, illustrated children's books, and three collections of essays.
 Her writing, heavily inspired by African-American activists and artists, also reflects the influence of issues of race, gender, sexuality, and the African-American family.

-Her book Love Poems (1997) was written in memory of Tupac Shakur, and she stated that she would "rather be with the thugs than the people talking about them."
-Additionally, in 2007 she wrote a children's picture book titled Rosa, which centers on the life of civil rights leader Rosa Parks.
+Giovanni's 1997 book Love Poems was written in memory of Tupac Shakur; she stated that she would "rather be with the thugs than the people talking about them."
+In 2007, Giovanni wrote a children's picture book titled Rosa, which centers on the life of civil rights leader Rosa Parks.
 In addition to reaching number three on The New York Times Best Seller list, the book also received a Caldecott Honor, and its illustrator, Bryan Collier, received the Coretta Scott King Award.

 Giovanni's poetry reached more readership through her active engagement with live audiences.
 She gave her first public reading at the New York City jazz club, Birdland.
 After the birth of her son in 1969, Giovanni recorded several of her poems with a musical backdrop of jazz and gospel music.
 She began to travel around the world and speak and read to a wider audience.
 Giovanni aligned herself with the beliefs of Martin Luther King Jr. In 1972, Giovanni interviewed Muhammad Ali on Soul!, where she also read some of her essay "Gemini".

 In an interview entitled "I am Black, Female, Polite", A. Peter Bailey questioned her regarding the role of gender and race in her poetry.
 Bailey specifically addresses the critically acclaimed poem "Nikki-Rosa," and questions whether it is reflective of the poet's own childhood and her experiences in her community.
 In the interview, Giovanni stresses that she did not like constantly reading the trope of the Black family as a tragedy and that "Nikki-Rosa" demonstrates the experiences that she witnessed in her communities.
 Specifically, the poem deals with Black folk culture and touches on gender, race, and social issues like alcoholism and domestic violence.